 The area of our origins is not only of family historical interest.
-It is a designated Area Of Outstanding Natural Beauty and has many attractions to provide an enjoyable holiday destination:
+For good reason the Forest of Bowland is designated an Area Of Outstanding Natural Beauty, having:

 Accommodation needs are well served by a variety of hotels, guest houses and B&Bs.
+Among the self-catering accommodations available Lower Gill Holiday Cottages are of particular interest to Swindlehursts, having date-stones bearing the family name.
 In addition there are numerous restaurants and country pubs, all of which offer well-cooked and -presented food, and some also offer accommodation.
 Click on The Forest of Bowland for more information.

 There are several beautiful, historic and interesting villages and hamlets in the Forest.